codetriplett/spective/README.md

 meter(1.5, 2000); // add 1.5 to the value of the meter over 2 seconds

-// while an update is scheduled, it can be inspected at any time by passing no parameters var value = meter();
+// while an update is scheduled, it can be inspected at any time by passing no parameters
+// this value is also returned when setting and scheduling updates var value = meter();
 ```